hypo69/hypo/pytest/gemini - set 3/en/src/logger/__init__.md

 3. **Missing `logger` Functions:** The code includes tests that will be *invalid* and *unrunnable* until you provide the actual functions (`logger.log_info`, etc.) in the `hypotez/src/logger/__init__.py` file.
 You must create these functions and provide the necessary logic to raise the exceptions.

-4. **Example `test_log_info_message` (Placeholder):** The commented-out example demonstrates how you might test the logging functionality if you have actual `log_info` and file-related functions in your `logger`.
+4. **Example `test_log_info_message` (Placeholder):** The commented-out example demonStartes how you might test the logging functionality if you have actual `log_info` and file-related functions in your `logger`.
 You will need to adapt this based on your logger's design and file handling.
 This shows a placeholder `assert True` that is *not* sufficient for real tests.

 5. **Clearer Comments:** The comments now explicitly state the purpose of the tests and what is expected (e.g., checking error messages).